Greetings, my good friends, thrill seekers, music lovers, and conversationalists all across the fruited plane.

 I mean, they're so poor that we don't even file returns.

-You can't use this information, Limboy, this Wall Street Journal stuff is a doctor.
+This Wall Street Journal stuff is doctor.

-Well, some of them do, and They're moving up.
+Well, some of them do, and they're moving up.

-Uh and we can't let liberals destroy this.
+And we can't let liberals destroy this.

-It's just and let me give you two examples of how they have.
+It's just, and let me give you two examples of how they have.

-In the first one, the Pew Research Center is reporting that a growing number of African Americans believe that they are worse off than they were five years ago.
+In the first one, the Pew Research Center is reporting that a growing number of African Americans believe that they are worse off than they were five years ago, which is not a surprise, given the doom and gloom coverage of racial issues these past years from the drive-by media.

 Less than half of African Americans think their future is going to be any brighter.

-Two-thirds of African Americans say that there's a growing difference of values between poor and middle class blacks.
+Two-thirds of African Americans say that there's a growing difference of values between poor and middle-class blacks.

 Most believe there's widespread discrimination, especially when applying for a job or seeking housing.